 However, take a good look at the material and certifications of the mattress.
 All so you can make a good guess about how biodegradable it is.
+You want to make sure you get the best mattress for your money.

 Materials and Mattress Types that Improve Biodegradability